How to get to Nusa Penida from Bali

 In the following map of Nusa Penida, you can see the essential places to visit marked in blue, the least visited places marked in pink, the hotels that I have recommended in red and the restaurants in yellow.

-I hope this post about the best things to do in Nusa Penida (Bali) has been very useful for you to plan your visit to this wild and special island.
+I hope this post about the places to visit and things to do in Nusa Penida (Bali) has been very useful for you to plan your visit to this wild and special island.
 If you have any questions, I encourage you to leave a comment or email me.
 Until next time!